admiralnavarch/wadsnipe/README.md

 # WADSNIPE

+wadsnipe runs on python, u should prolly get it first

 hi, ty for testing wadsnipe, here is some info before u start:
 1. wadsnipe is obfuscated (encrypted) just to protect the code
 2. wadsnipe requires your discord token so that it can scan thru multliple channels in the app while u go about your day, so it does not need to stay open nor on the channel you want to snipe in